iArcanic/irsm-cw2/executive-report.md

 - Executive sponsors: consists of a funding and resource program to support information security endeavors
 - CISO/security teams: provide oversight into the program, help to maintain and implement policies, and oversee security operations
 - IT operations: encompasses system administration, technical implementation of high-level controls
-- Data owners: management of data usage, flows, and transfers along compliance with the related policies and regulations
+- Data owners: management of data usage, flows, and transfers
-- Employees/company personnel: comply with the Acceptable Use Policy and undertake mandatory security and compliance training
+- Employees/company personnel: comply with the Acceptable Use Policy and undertake mandatory compliance training
-- Third parties: confirm that third party vendors that the company relies upon comply to a coordinated policy
+- Third parties: confirm third party vendors that the company relies upon comply to a coordinated policy

 # 5 Bibliography